SecOpsTeam/awesome-hacking-lists/README.md

 - [debops-tools](https://github.com/debops/debops-tools) - Your Debian-based data center in a box
 - [debops-playbooks](https://github.com/debops/debops-playbooks) - Ansible playbooks used by DebOps project
 - [subdomain3](https://github.com/yanxiu0614/subdomain3) - A new generation of tool for discovering subdomains( ip , cdn and so on)
+- [datasploit](https://github.com/dvopsway/datasploit) - A tool to perform various OSINT techniques, aggregate all the raw data, visualise it on a dashboard, and facilitate alerting and monitoring on the data.
 - [svn-extractor](https://github.com/anantshri/svn-extractor) - simple script to extract all web resources by means of .SVN folder exposed over network.
 - [Fwaf-Machine-Learning-driven-Web-Application-Firewall](https://github.com/faizann24/Fwaf-Machine-Learning-driven-Web-Application-Firewall) - Machine learning driven web application firewall to detect malicious queries with high accuracy.
 - [portSpider](https://github.com/xdavidhu/portSpider) - 🕷 A lightning fast multithreaded network scanner framework with modules.